 Risankizumab, an investigational IL-23 inhibitor for patients with moderate to severe Crohn's disease.

 Upadacitinib (ABT-494), an investigational oral JAK1-selective inhibitor for patients who had failed treatments from two or more biologics.
-This oral alternative to an injection, is currently accepting new patients-- learn more about ABT-494 here.
+This drug is given orally.

 It’s expensive to use - and it generates big $$$

 Humira is the world’s top-selling pharmaceutical product.
 It has long been a main revenue stream for AbbVie, accounting for about two-thirds of the company's total sales.
 It’s estimated that sale of Humira generates about $14 billion per year, with treatment for an individual in the ballpark of $4,000/month.